CrookedToe/OSCLeash/README.md

 - VRChat with OSC enabled

 ## Known Issues
-- Parameter names containing '+' are not received by the module.
-In the Unity prefab, rename:
+- Parameter names containing '+' are not received by the module due to an upstream SDK limitation.
+In your Unity parameters, rename:
   - `X+` to `XPositive`
   - `Y+` to `YPositive`
   - `Z+` to `ZPositive`
-  This is a temporary workaround until the parameter handling is fixed.
+  This is required until the VRCOSC SDK parameter handling is updated.

 ## Installation Steps